sophiaelizecruz/sophiaelizecruz.github.io/projects/project-2.md

 This was an individual project that tested our understanding of the content so far, as well as with arrays.
 I had implemented and designed everything by myself with the aid of EZ Graphics.
 I chose to do a meme themed game and focused on the details from the BGM to the objects themselves, and included a counter for the score and time.

+I did struggle with this project, especially when it came to randomizing the speeds for the objects that the player had to avoid.
 From this experience, I learned how to ask smarter questions and continued to work on my problem-solving skills especially with figuring out and implementing the mechanics of the game.
-This was a fun exercise to help me build up my object-oriented programming skills.
+This also allowed me to become more familiar with Java's standard libraries.
+Overall, this was a fun exercise that helped me build up my object-oriented programming skills.

 Gameplay: <a href="https://www.youtube.com/watch?v=QScb6xR-tkU">404 Not Found</a>